chuchuroth/ROS_basics_in_5_days/README.md

 ---

 ROS2

+split project into two parts: one for service interface which is compiled using cmake, the other is main package compiled using python

 Modify the setup.py File to Execute Your Python File: entry point… Modify setup.py to find the .launch.py files : data_files..